 What is Sintered Stone?

-At its most basic, sintered stone is a surface material that is often made to look like other materials.
+Sintered stone is a stone-based surface material that is often made to look like other materials.
 It can be made to resemble natural stones, tiles, wood, and other smooth or textured surfaces.

 Also, it can be made to be a variety of colors, textures, and sizes.
 And, it’s almost always lighter than other materials, too.
 Sintered stone usually weights around 1.1 – 1.5 pounds per square foot.
 This makes it very light yet durable.